daattali/beautiful-jekyll/_posts/2020-11-24-ten-timeless-toy-suggestions-for-intentional-families.md

 thumbnail-img: "/uploads/unnamed-1.jpg"
 share-img: ''
 tags:
-- Family chores
+- minimalist toys
-- Chores for children
+- simple toys
-- family strengths
+- timeless toys

 ---
 Timeless toys.
 I started decluttering about four years ago and out the door went so many toys that were broken or unused.
 Going forward, I knew for our kids that we needed to keep and bring in what would be very intentional for them vs. just filling up a space or checking off a box.
 Today on the blog, I'm sharing about ten timeless toys for intentional families.